MaximilianFreitag/yt-livechat-analysis/README.md

 - [ ] Streamlit only has a limited runtime for single functions.
 My function ...main()... stops collecting messages after 15 mins because of that (Note to myself: One of the streamlit creators told me that web sockets don't run that long in general)
 - [ ] If the user hits stop on the app the "Collecting data" symbol is still visible
-- [ ] Streams where people sent too many messages before the stream started like (-1h 50m) causes the app to collect the messages really slow
+- [ ] Streams where people sent too many messages before the stream started like (-1h 50m) causes the app to collect the messages really slowly
 - [ ] Messages that were posted over one hour before the stream started are not properly handled by the get_minutes() function.
 E.g. the timestamp -2:12:42 will not be turned into -212 (desired output) by the function... -59:42 --> -59 .... -1:44:04 --> ??? doesn't work and it should return -144.
 As a result, the plot function ignores those values.